tiqsclass6/gcp-ha-multi-region-webserver/README.md

-# 🌐 GCP HA Multi-Region Web Server — Deployment Guide
+# 🌐 GCP HA Multi-Region Web Server

 This repository provisions a **highly available**, **multi-region**, and **autoscaling** web server infrastructure on **Google Cloud Platform (GCP)** using **Terraform**.